 The hub has received a Department for Communities and Local Government grant and the contract with CIPFA will operate on a payment-by-results basis.

-A pilot phase will get under way in autumn 2016, with the hub launching its full operations in early 2017.
+A pilot phase will get under way in summer 2017, with the hub launching its full operations in early 2018.

 The amount of money boroughs and communities stand to gain from fraud recovery and prevention are considerable.